Ralph Abernathy: Unification Church

 In the 1980s, the Unification Church hired Abernathy as a spokesperson to protest the news media's use of the term "Moonies", which they compared with the word "nigger".
-Abernathy also served as vice president of the Unification Church-affiliated group American Freedom Coalition, and served on two Unification Church boards of directors.
+Abernathy also served as vice president of the Unification Church–affiliated group American Freedom Coalition, and served on two Unification Church boards of directors.

 Death

-Abernathy died at Emory Crawford Long Memorial Hospital on the morning of April 17, 1990, from two blood clots that traveled to his heart and lungs, five weeks after his 64th birthday.
-After his death George H. W. Bush, then-President of the United States issued the following statement:
+Abernathy died at Emory Crawford Long Memorial Hospital on the morning of April 17, 1990, from two blood clots that traveled to his heart and lungs, at the age of 64.
+After his death George H. W. Bush, then the President of the United States, issued the following statement:

 Barbara and I join with all Americans to mourn the passing of the Rev. Ralph Abernathy, a great leader in the struggle for civil rights for all Americans and a tireless campaigner for justice.

 He is entombed in the Chapel Mausoleum of Lincoln Cemetery in Atlanta.
 At Abernathy's behest, his tomb has the simple inscription: "I TRIED."